 NCBI CRISIS/SAFETY PLAN A general safety plan template that can be adapted for FASD, emphasizing client-specific triggers, support contacts, and emergency steps.

 This site is intended to provide information on Fetal Alcohol Spectrum Disorder.
-The content found on the website is not intended to recommend, replace, or serve as a substitution for professional medical, psychological, legal, or educational advice, recommendations, diagnosis, treatment, medication, therapies, or counsel.
+The content found on the website is not intended to recommend, replace, or serve as a substitute for professional medical, psychological, legal, or educational advice, recommendations, diagnosis, treatment, medication, therapies, or counsel.
 References and resources to specific organizations do not constitute endorsement by this site.

 As a reminder, medical or mental health concerns should be discussed with a licensed professional.
 If you or someone with you is in immediate danger, please contact 911.